cryptanalysisbench/SATbench/travel.md

 ### From Guangzhou Baiyun International Airport
 #### By Metro
 1. Go to Terminal 1 or 2, and enter Airport S. Station of Guangzhou Metro Line 3 (The north extension line).
-2. Transfer to Line 3 at Tiyu Xilu Station towards Gangding Railway Station.
+2. Transfer to Line 3 at Tiyu Xilu Station towards Gangding Station.
 3. Get off at Gangding Railway Station from Exit D, then walk east for about 700 meters, the school is on your right (south) side.

 This journey may take about an hour.
 Please check the local metro schedule and plan accordingly.
 It will cost around 7 CNY (about 0.97 USD or 0.89 EUR).